 Juvenile Indigent Defense Delivery System

 Illinois provides counsel to indigent youth through a county-based system.
 Counties with a population greater than 35,000 must establish a public defender office.
 55 Ill.
 Comp.
 Stat.
 Ann.
 5/3-4001.
-Smaller counties may establish public defender offices, alone or in conjunction with a neighboring county.
+Smaller counties may establish public defender offices alone or in conjunction with a county within the same judicial circuit.
 55 Ill.
 Comp.
 Stat.
 Ann.
 5/3-4002, 5/3-4003.

-Public defenders represent juveniles in their jurisdictions who are charged with delinquent acts.
+Public defenders represent youth in their jurisdictions who are charged with delinquent acts.
 55 Ill.
 Comp.
 Stat.
 Ann.
-5/3-4006, referencing 705 Ill.
+5/3-4006 (referencing 705 Ill.
 Comp.
 Stat.
 Ann.
-405/1-5.
+405/1-5).
 Illinois has a state-funded appellate defender office with an active juvenile practice.
 725 Ill.
 Comp.
 Stat.
 Ann.
 105/10.
-While Illinois has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings, the State Appellate Defender may establish the Juvenile Defender Resource Center to “develop and provide training to public defenders on juvenile justice issues, utilizing resources including the State and local bar associations, the Illinois Public Defender Association, law schools, the Midwest Juvenile Defender Center, and pro bono efforts by law firms . . . .”
+While Illinois has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings, the State Appellate Defender may establish the Juvenile Defender Resource Center to “develop and provide training to public defenders on juvenile justice issues, utilizing resources including the State and local bar associations, the Illinois Public Defender Association, law schools, the Midwest Juvenile Defender Center, and pro bono efforts by law firms.”
 725 Ill.
 Comp.
 Stat.
 Ann.
 105/10(c)(6).

 Illinois youth have a right to a trial by jury if they are deemed by statute to be “violent” or “habitual” juvenile offenders, or the prosecution is an extended jurisdiction juvenile prosecution.
 705 Ill.
 Comp.
 Stat.
 Ann.
 405/5-820(d), 405/5-815(d), 405/5-810(3).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 Illinois does not have specific juvenile court rules at the statewide level, but Illinois Supreme Court rules for other proceedings (such as the Rules on Criminal Proceedings in the Trial Court) may apply in juvenile court proceedings.
-In addition, local courts may have rules that apply to juvenile courts in that county or judicial district
+Specifically, the articles found within the Juvenile Court Act of 1987 apply to delinquency proceedings.
+In addition, local courts may have rules that apply to juvenile courts in that county or judicial district.

 Right to Counsel